ixa-ehu/ixa-pipe-pos/README.md

 + **POS tagging models for English** trained and evaluated using the WSJ treebank as explained in K. Toutanova, D. Klein, and C. D. Manning.
 Feature-rich part-of-speech tagging with a cyclic dependency network.
 In Proceedings of HLT-NAACL’03, 2003.
-+ **POS tagging models for Spanish** trained and evaluated using the Ancora corpus; it was randomly divided in 90% for training (450K words) and 10% testing (50K words).
++ **POS tagging models for Spanish** trained and evaluated using the Ancora corpus via 5-fold and 10-fold cross-validation.
 + **Dictionary-based lemmatization** for English and Spanish.

 For this first release we provide two reasonably fast POS tagging models based on the Perceptron (Collins 2002) and